corygrant/CANBoard_HW/README.md

 # [Store](https://dingo-electronics.square.site/product/canboard/3)

 # Disclaimer
-This is a personal hobby project.
-I am not a professional.
-Use at your own risk.
+Please note that this product has been designed by a hobbyist, not a professional.
+It is intended for off-road and testing use only.
+Users should operate the product at their own discretion and risk.
+The designer explicitly disclaims any responsibility for damage or injury that may result from the use of this product.

 # Schematic
 [Schematic PDF](/Export/V2/CANBoard_HW_V2.pdf)